 Additional Counseling services:

-(Please note grief counseling will continue, and anyone in need of counseling service are encouraged to utilize the resources outlined below, in addition to the resources already listed on Connect).
+(Please note grief counseling will continue, and anyone in need of counseling service are encouraged to utilize the resources outlined below).

 - GLBT Community Center of Central Florida, First Unitarian Church, 1901 E. Robinson St., Mon-Wed 10 am to 7 pm.
 Emergency Hotlines in both English and Spanish: 407-822-5036, 407- 228-1446